Investment Management

 Allocation

-• Retirement portfolios that need to create reliable income
+• Retirement portfolios that need both income and long-term growth

-• Taxable accounts where realized gains and losses matter
+• Taxable accounts where gains, losses, income, and asset location matter

 • Employer stock, RSUs, options, or concentrated holdings